syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 {% highlight c# %}

-//Creates a new instance of PowerPoint Presentation file. using (IPresentation pptxDoc = Presentation.Create()) {
+//Create a new instance of the PowerPoint Presentation file. using (IPresentation pptxDoc = Presentation.Create()) {
-	//Adds a new slide to file and apply background color.
+	//Add a new slide to the file and apply background color.
 	ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.TitleOnly);
-	//Specifies the fill type and fill color for the slide background. slide.Background.Fill.FillType = FillType.Solid;
+	//Specify the fill type and fill color for the slide background. slide.Background.Fill.FillType = FillType.Solid;
 	slide.Background.Fill.SolidFill.Color = ColorObject.FromArgb(232, 241, 229);

-	//Adds title content to the slide by accessing the title placeholder of the TitleOnly layout-slide.
+	//Add title content to the slide by accessing the title placeholder of the TitleOnly layout-slide.
 	IShape titleShape = slide.Shapes[0] as IShape;
 	titleShape.TextBody.AddParagraph("Company History").HorizontalAlignment = HorizontalAlignmentType.Center;

-	//Adds description content to the slide by adding a new TextBox.
+	//Add description content to the slide by adding a new TextBox.
 	IShape descriptionShape = slide.AddTextBox(53.22, 141.73, 874.19, 77.70);
 	descriptionShape.TextBody.Text = "IMN Solutions PVT LTD is the software company, established in 1987, by George Milton.
 The company has been listed as the trusted partner for many high-profile organizations since 1988 and got awards for quality products from reputed organizations.";

-	//Adds bullet points to the slide.
+	//Add bullet points to the slide.
 	IShape bulletPointsShape = slide.AddTextBox(53.22, 270, 437.90, 116.32);
-	//Adds a paragraph for a bullet point.
+	//Add a paragraph for a bullet point.
 	IParagraph firstPara = bulletPointsShape.TextBody.AddParagraph("The company acquired the MCY corporation for 20 billion dollars and became the top revenue maker for the year 2015.");
-	//Formats how the bullets should be displayed. firstPara.ListFormat.Type = ListType.Bulleted;
+	//Format how the bullets should be displayed. firstPara.ListFormat.Type = ListType.Bulleted;
 	firstPara.LeftIndent = 35;
 	firstPara.FirstLineIndent = -35;
-	// Adds another paragraph for the next bullet point.
+	//Add another paragraph for the next bullet point.
 	IParagraph secondPara = bulletPointsShape.TextBody.AddParagraph("The company is participating in top open source projects in automation industry.");
-	//Formats how the bullets should be displayed. secondPara.ListFormat.Type = ListType.Bulleted;
+	//Format how the bullets should be displayed. secondPara.ListFormat.Type = ListType.Bulleted;
 	secondPara.LeftIndent = 35;
 	secondPara.FirstLineIndent = -35;

-	//Gets a picture as stream.
+	//Get a picture as stream.
 	FileStream pictureStream = new FileStream("Image.png", FileMode.Open);
-	//Adds the picture to a slide by specifying its size and position. slide.Shapes.AddPicture(pictureStream, 499.79, 238.59, 364.54, 192.16);
+	//Add the picture to a slide by specifying its size and position. slide.Shapes.AddPicture(pictureStream, 499.79, 238.59, 364.54, 192.16);

-	//Adds an auto-shape to the slide.
+	//Add an auto-shape to the slide.
 	IShape stampShape = slide.Shapes.AddShape(AutoShapeType.Explosion1, 48.93, 430.71, 104.13, 80.54);
-	//Formats the auto-shape color by setting the fill type and text. stampShape.Fill.FillType = FillType.None;
+	//Format the auto-shape color by setting the fill type and text. stampShape.Fill.FillType = FillType.None;
 	stampShape.TextBody.AddParagraph("IMN").HorizontalAlignment = HorizontalAlignmentType.Center;

-	//Saves the PowerPoint Presentation as stream.
-	using (FileStream outputStream = new FileStream("Sample.pptx", FileMode.Create))
+	//Save the PowerPoint Presentation as a stream. using (FileStream outputStream = new FileStream("Sample.pptx", FileMode.Create)) {
-	{
 		pptxDoc.Save(outputStream);